cepthomas/example_plugin/README.md

 ## Package Metadata

 Package Control generates `package-metadata.json` which is added to the final package.
-Most fields come from your repository entry except as noted.
+Most fields come from your repository.json entry except as noted.
 Note that not all fields are required and some may not be present depending on the repository schema the plugin was created with.